khaledkhnissi/documentation/docs/phase2-instructions/simulation-mode.md

 In this Phase 2, you are required to do the following:

-* Refine your solution to the different tasks to make sure they work
+* Refine your solution to the different tasks to make sure they function as expected
 * Combine your solutions together into one complete solution that manages the different tasks together in real-time (as shown in image above)

 ## Task Guidelines